bmegli/xv11lidar-test/readme.md

 ### Working with binary data

-If you are working in C/C++ you can use `xv11lidar.h`/`xv11lidar.c` and functions `InitLaser`, `ReadLaser` (in a loop?), `CloseLaser`.
+If you are working in C/C++ you can use [xv11lidar](https://github.com/bmegli/xv11lidar) library with functions `InitLaser`, `ReadLaser` and `CloseLaser`.

-If you don't feel comfortable with C code or don't want to write uart communication code, you can run xv11test with -raw argument and pipe its output to your application in any language.
+If you don't feel comfortable with C/C++ code or don't want to write UART communication code, you can run xv11test with -raw argument and pipe its output to your application in any language.

 See also `examples` subdirectory for C, C# and Java examples.